EMPI-PL/SWOS_all_national_teams_mod/README.md

 ---
 ### What's inside?
+* All national teams included in SWOS community updates (please visit [sensiblesoccer.de](https://sensiblesoccer.de) for more info).
+This patch provides only **MISSING** teams that could not fit into original game's database due to it's limitations.
-* All FIFA affiliated national teams
+* All FIFA affiliated national teams.
 * All CONIFA affiliated teams. > jump to [CONIFA @Wikipedia](https://en.wikipedia.org/wiki/Confederation_of_Independent_Football_Associations)
 * All NON-FIFA national teams but members of regional confederations + teams currently suspended because of various reasons